tyleryasaka/TrackCOVID-community/SETUP.md

 - App (located in `/app`): the web-based interface for the app.
 - Admin (located in `/admin`): a web-based interface for the admin panel.

-Below are setup instructions for each.
 Before you begin, you should fork this repository to your own Github account so that you have your own copy of the code.

 ## Server